 It is not necessary to rinse your membranes if you use your watermaker regularly.

-Set the switch 1 to OFF, the watermaker will stop.
-You can now lower the pressure regulator knob 2 (towards the left, the initial position).
+Set the switch (1) to OFF, the watermaker will stop.

 Beyond 10 days without use, it is best to rinse the membranes before the watermaker is started-up again (see manual rinse procedure in Appendix A3).